-This is pretty ironic being as Sebastian IS financially independent and retired early and I’m well on my way to being able to do the same (although it’s not my goal to retire super early).
+This is pretty ironic, being as my husband IS financially independent and retired early, and I’m well on my way to being able to do the same (although it’s not my goal to retire super early).
 Plus, we’re both pretty savvy with money and voracious consumers of knowledge.

 Although we clearly don’t know everything about money, the fact that we were unaware of the FIRE movement until recently does suggest that it hasn’t yet spread as fast as wildfire outside of those in the blogger community who claim to be pursuing it.

 However, the more we read about the FIRE community and philosophy, the more we began to question it.
 Sure, amassing enough wealth to be able to retire early sounds like a great idea, but is that what’s really going on?

 Let us be blunt and say we don’t think they are.

 As most of you probably know, FIRE stands for financially independent, retire early.

 The movement was unwittingly started by Vicki Robin and Joe Dominguez in 1992 when they published their bestseller, Your Money or Your Life.
 The book charted the course for escaping the traditional 9-5 job, which many FIRE advocates follow today.

 Essentially, the goal of FIRE is to accumulate enough wealth to be able to leave your rat-race job and pursue your own interests, thus, making you an early retiree.
 While there is no set age range for one to be considered early-retired, most FIRE enthusiasts strive for retiring ASAP, many in their 30’s and 40’s.

 Being financially stable enough to leave the traditional workforce years early means you’re free to do what you want to do at a much younger age.
 Many retirees travel or take up a new hobby.
 Others volunteer their time.